Uwaisi

-The Uwaisī (or Owaisi; أُوَيْس) silsila (chain of transmission) or tariqa (pathway) is a form of spiritual transmission in the vocabulary of Sufism, named after Owais al-Qarani.
+The Uwaisī (or Owaisi; أُوَيْس) or Oveyssi silsila (chain of transmission) or tariqa (pathway) is a form of spiritual transmission in the vocabulary of Sufism, named after Owais al-Qarani.
 It refers to the transmission of spiritual knowledge between two individuals without the need for direct interaction between them.

 Background

 In the science of spirituality of Islam (Tasawwuf) the Uwaisi Transmission occurs when the spirits of righteous believers (saliheen, awliya) meet in the world called `alam al-arwaah (the world of spirits) which is beyond `alam al-ajsam (the material plane).
 Whoever takes knowledge through spirituality from a master in `alam al-arwaah is called "Uwaisi".
 This means of transmission is considered as powerful and effective as the physical relation of master and disciple.

 The term "Uwaisi" is derived from the name of Owais al-Qarani, who never met the Islamic prophet Muhammad in person, yet was fully aware of his spiritual presence at all points in his life.

 In Classical Islam and the Naqshbandi Sufi Tradition, by Hisham Kabbani, it is noted that:

 The sign of the Favor of Allah Almighty and Exalted on his servant is to authorize one of His saints to uplift that servant to the Divine Presence.
 That is why many saints who came in previous times were guides for those who came after through this spiritual (Uwaisi) connection.
 It is known that many saints have been under the guidance and training of prophets and other saints that lifted them up.